ddnexus/pagy/docs/extras/calendar.md

 _If you use `ElasticSearchRails`, `Searchkick`, `Meilisearch` the `collection` argument is just the Array of the captured search arguments that you passed to the `Model.pagy_search` method.
 That array is what pagy uses internally to setup its variables before passing it to the standard `Model.search` method to do the actual search._

-So in order to filter the actual search with the `from` and `to` local `Time` objects, you should simply return the same array with the filtering added to its relevant item.
+So in order to filter the actual search with the `from` and `to` local `Time`/`TimeWithZone` objects, you should simply return the same array with the filtering added to its relevant item.
 Pagy will use it to do the actual (filtered) search.

 ## Customization